- Table of Contents

 When to Conduct a HAZID Study

 A HAZID study is a proactive and systematic process designed to identify and assess potential hazards in a project, system, or process.
-The timing of conducting a HAZID study is crucial, and it is recommended to initiate the study at specific junctures to maximise its effectiveness.
+The timing of conducting a HAZID study is crucial, and initiating the study at specific junctures is recommended to maximise its effectiveness.

 1- Early Stages of Project/System Development